Cult of Luna: A Dawn to Fear (2019–2020)

 At the end of 2018, Cult of Luna announced the beginning of recording sessions and posted teaser photos from the studio on band's social media throughout 2019.
 A number of 2019 European summer festival appearances were confirmed along the way.
-On March 20, 2019 the band announced signing a deal with Metal Blade Records and first batch of European tour dates scheduled for autumn 2019.
-On May 6, 2019, the new song "The Silent Man" became available on all platforms, and the band announced that A Dawn to Fear would be released on 20 September 2019.
+On 20 March 2019 the band announced signing a deal with Metal Blade Records and first batch of European tour dates scheduled for autumn 2019.
+On 6 May 2019, the new song "The Silent Man" became available on all platforms, and the band announced that A Dawn to Fear would be released on 20 September 2019.
 Loudwire named it one of the 50 best metal albums of 2019.

 The Raging River and The Long Road North (2021–present)

-On November 12, 2020 Cult of Luna announced the release of a new EP titled The Raging River for February 5, 2021 through their own newly founded label Red Creek Recordings.
+On 12 November 2020 Cult of Luna announced the release of a new EP titled The Raging River for 5 February 2021 through their own newly founded label Red Creek Recordings.
 "The Raging River feels more like a bridge.
 A midpoint that needs to be crossed so we can finish what we started with 2019's 'A Dawn to Fear,'" the band adds.

-On November 4, 2021, Cult of Luna announced the release of a new album titled The Long Road North for February 11, 2022.
+On 4 November 2021, Cult of Luna announced the release of a new album titled The Long Road North for 11 February 2022.

 Musical style and influences

-Cult of Luna's sound has progressed from early material being heavily doom metal-influenced to one much less aggressive and more concerned with orchestration.
-Fans and critics have termed this sound post-metal, progressive metal, sludge metal, and doom metal.
-The band is considered to be at the forefront of the genre, along with contemporary proponents Neurosis and Isis.

-Its songs are often long, slow, repetitive and crushing, heavy sections of distorted guitars often interspersed with orchestral interludes and extended, post-rock-esque forays.
+Cult of Luna is considered to be at the forefront of the post-metal genre, along with contemporary proponents Neurosis and Isis.
+The band's songs are often long, slow, repetitive and crushing, heavy sections of distorted guitars often interspersed with orchestral interludes and extended, post-rock-esque forays.
 The group shuns conventional song structures, opting for a sound that evolves throughout a song, sometimes toward a climactic crescendo, instead of a verse-chorus-verse pattern.
 That style, incorporating sections of "light and dark" into their music, has led to comparisons with contemporaries such as Isis (with whom they have toured), Callisto and Pelican, as well as the significantly older Neurosis.
 Former singer Klas Rydberg, however, has stated that decidedly Radiohead are an influence.